Welcome to all new students

-Do you need clarification on your course rules or are unsure on choosing subjects?
-Watch short videos presented by fellow students. by topic on Getting Started.
+Do you need clarification on your course rules or are unsure about choosing subjects?
+Watch short videos presented by fellow students on Getting Started.

 Once you have identified the subjects necessary for meeting your degree requirements and academic goals, you can enrol into subjects via your Study Plan.
 Enrolling in a subject means you are officially admitted to study that subject.
-You must enrol into subjects in both Semesters 1 and 2.
 You can find further information on enrolling here.

 There's also a handy calendar to help you navigate through what you'll need to know in each week of your first semester.

 You may feel like you're just starting out your BCom journey, but your early career has already begun.
 Visit the BCom Career Launchpad to find out more about the enrichment opportunities available to you.